S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: Algebraic stacks and v-stacks

-More precisely, the conclusion of \cite{2021arXiv210213459F} proposition \rom{6}.4.1 holds if we change the assumption to that the group $H$ has a filtration with graded pieces being extensions of closed unit discs (instead of $\mathbb{A}^1$) v-locally, which the analytification $L^mG^{\diamond}$ does as, and the proof in $cit.loc.$ goes without change.
-In other words, the truncated Witt vector Shtukas and Hecke stacks have the same cohomology with the untruncated ones.
-Similar identifications holds between local Witt vector Shtukas or stacks and $\diamond\diamond$-analytification of truncated ones, for example
+More precisely, the conclusion of \cite[Proposition \rom{6}.4.1]{2021arXiv210213459F} holds if we change the assumption to that the group $H$ has a filtration with graded pieces being extensions of closed unit discs (instead of $\mathbb{A}^1$) v-locally, which the analytification $L^mG^{\diamond}$ does, and the proof in $cit.loc.$ goes without change.
+In other words, the truncated moduli spaces of Witt vector shtukas and Witt vector Hecke stacks have the same cohomology with the untruncated ones.
+Similar identifications hold between moduli spaces of local Witt vector shtukas or Witt vector Hecke stacks and $\diamond\diamond$-analytification of truncated ones, for example

-\begin{remark} The introduction of truncated Shtukas or Hecke stacks in \cite{2017arXiv170705700X} is because the untruncated ones does not directly fit into the cohomological formalism of Artin stacks.
+\begin{remark} The introduction of truncated moduli spaces of Witt vector shtukas or Witt vector Hecke stacks in \cite{2017arXiv170705700X} is because the untruncated ones do not directly fit into the cohomological formalism of Artin stacks.
 Using the new cohomology theory of v-stacks developed in \cite{2017arXiv170907343S}, we believe large parts of \cite{2017arXiv170705700X} can be simplified using the untruncated objects, with some caution on the arguments using fixed points results. \end{remark}